Death Note (2017 film): Plot

-In Seattle, Washington, high schooler Light Turner stumbles across the Death Note, a mysterious leather-bound notebook with instructions that state that by writing a person's name down within it, that person will die in the manner prescribed.
-Light meets Ryuk, a death god and the notebook's owner.
-Ryuk convinces Light to use the notebook; Light writes down a bully's name and shortly thereafter witnesses him being killed in a freak accident.
-That night, Light tries it again, using the name of his mother's killer, Anthony Skomal, and learns the next morning from his father James, a police detective, that Skomal died as Light had written.
-At school, Light shows Mia the book and demonstrates its power by killing a known criminal felon during a televised hostage situation.
-The two decide to work together to rid the world of criminals and terrorists, with Light deciding on using the name Kira (derived from the Japanese trans-literation for "Killer", so as to direct investigative attention away from their continent).
+In Seattle, Washington, high school senior student Light Turner stumbles upon the Death Note, a mysterious and ancient notebook that can supernaturally kill any person whose name is written in it.
+He then meets Ryuk—a Japanese death god who conducts the killings—and is convinced by him to begin using it; Light writes down the name of his school bully Kenny Doyle and watches him die in a freak accident.
+That night, he uses the Death Note again, this time targeting his mother's murderer Anthony Skomal.
+The next morning, his father James, who is a police detective, informs him of Skomal's gruesome death.
+At school, Light befriends fellow student Mia Sutton and shows her the notebook's power by meticulously engineering the death of an armed felon during a televised hostage situation.
+The two start dating and work together to rid the world of criminals and terrorists, with Light adopting the Japanese pseudonym "Kira" to mislead law enforcement away from his continent.